ojadeyemi/USPORT-BBALL-DATA-ANALYSIS/README.md

-This project scrapes data from USports basketball teams using Python, organizes it into data frames, and analyzes it.

 ## Overview

 - **Web Scraping:** Extract data from USports official website and USports hoops website using Python libraries like BeautifulSoup and requests.
 - **Data Cleaning:** Process scraped data for consistency, accuracy, and relevance.
 Handle missing values, standardize formats, and remove duplicates.
-- **Database Integration:** Store cleaned data into an SQLite database for efficient management and retrieval (optional).
+- **Database Integration:** Store cleaned data into an SQLite database for efficient management and retrieval.
 - **Data Analysis:** Analyze collected data for insights into team performance, player statistics, game outcomes, and other relevant metrics.
 - **Data Visualization:** Utilize Matplotlib to create graphs and plots for visualizing analysis results.